Arctostaphylos/phase_0_unit_2/week_6/0_git_started/my_solution.md

 ## Release 4: Git Workflow

 - Push files to a remote repository
 First connect your local system to the remote repository by cloning the repo you want to work on.
+That will create a default remote called "origin"
+You need to run git init to create a local git repository.
 Then you can make changes and use the push command to push the changes to the remote repository.

 - Fetch changes
+Once you've cloned a branch from your GitHub repo, you need to also connect up to the repo you forked from in order to fetch any changes to that original branch.
+Use git remote add upstream address, which will assign the original repo (at the address specified) to the name "upstream".
+Now you can run git fetch upstream and git will pull in changes not present in your local repo.

 - Commit locally
 First add the file you want to commit in order to stage it.
 Then use git commit -m to locally commit the file.